ExxponentialLLC/miniliftDIY/docs/private/dealers.md

 <br>

-**Acceptance** <br>
+**Acceptance of American users** <br>
-The company has found very good acceptance of the equipment in the American market, which can be confirmed with a Net Promoter Score (NPS) indicator above 8 among its customers.
+The company has found very good acceptance of the equipment in the American market, which can be confirmed with a Net Promoter Score (NPS) indicator above 8 among its users and customers.

 The good reception of MiniLift in the USA is explained by several factors, among them:
 - The growing market for **individual accessibility**, driven by the **elderly** and the **disabled**, including veterans of war;